The Emergent Fine Structure Constant of Quantum Spin Ice Is Large

 Given a particular finite-size periodic geometry, specified by $\bm{w}_i$, with $N$ spins, it is computationally prohibitive to generate all $2^N$ spin states and filter them down to those which satisfy the ice rules.
 Rather, we generate the constrained Hilbert spaces in two steps.
 First, from a uniform reference state satisfying the ice rule, we introduce a charge-anticharge pair and cause the charge to randomly walk until it reannihilates with the anticharge.
 This 'worm' algorithm find states lying in distinct electric flux sectors $\bm{\phi} \in \mathbb{Z}^3$ whenever the path it takes winds through a periodic boundary.
 By repeating this many times, we find individual states in many different flux sectors.
 Second, given a state in a particular flux sector generated by running the worm, we generate all states within the sector by exhaustive traversal of the state space generated by the local ring exchange moves $W_{\hexagon}$.

-There are certain small shapes for which the ring exchange is non-ergodic even within flux sectors; we identify these by running the worm many times and checking that the states it finds with the same electric flux are in fact connected under $W_{\hexagon}$.
+We found a small number of shapes for which the local ring exchange is non-ergodic within the flux sectors.
+We identify these by running the worm many times and checking whether the states it finds with the same electric flux are in fact connected under $W_{\hexagon}$.
+The non-ergodic shapes we found are all made from simple cubic unit cells of the diamond lattice stacked in a line.
+In fact, they are the same shapes considered in Ref.~\cite{PhysRevB.84.115129}, which studied the quantum dimer model on the diamond lattice and offered an incomplete understanding of the quantum numbers corresponding to the different disconnected sectors.
+We excluded these quasi-one dimensional shapes from our results.

 Finally, the periodic boundary conditions allow us to decompose each of the flux sectors $\mathcal{H}_{\bm{\phi}}$ into momentum $\bm{k} = (k_1, k_2, k_3)$ subspaces $\mathcal{H}_{\bm{\phi}, \bm{k}}$.
-This projection is accomplished using standard symmetry projection techniques adapted to the constrained Hilbert space.
+This projection is accomplished using standard symmetry projection techniques adapted to the constrained Hilbert space \cite{Sandvik2010}.
 Ultimately, our estimates of $c_{\mathrm{QSI}}$ and $e_{\mathrm{QSI}}$ rely on computing the dispersion of the ground state energy with $\bm{k}$ and $\bm{\phi}$, respectively.